Rings of non-commutative functions and their fields of fractions

 Note that \cite[Theorem 3.9]{KVV-local} proves that there are no ``formal meromorphic identities" and hence there are no identities in $\scr{M} _d (0)$, the skew field of ``uniformly meromorphic NC germs at $0$".
-That is, if $\skewfps$ denotes the universal skew field of fractions of the semifir $\fps$, then if $f \in \skewfps$ vanishes on its domain in any stably-finite algebra, then $f=0 \in \skewfps$.
+That is, if $\skewfps$ denotes the universal skew field of fractions of the semifir $\fps$, then if $f \in \skewfps$ vanishes on its domain in any stably-finite algebra, then $f=0 \in \skewfps$, and there is no $f \in \skewfps$ that is undefined (has empty domain) in any stably-finite algebra.
 Since $\scr{M} _d (0) \hookrightarrow \skewfps$ is an honest embedding, it follows that $\scr{M} _d (0)$ also contains no identities.
 Alternatively, any $f \in \scr{M} _d (0)$ has well-defined evaluations in an NC subset of some uniformly open NC neighbourhood of $0$ that is level-wise Zariski-dense at all sufficiently high levels (since it is an NC rational expression composed with uniformly analytic NC germs), and \cite[Theorem 3.9]{KVV-local} then implies that if $f$ evaluates to $0$ everywhere it is defined in a uniformly open neighbourhood of $0 \in \ncu$, then $f =0 \in \scr{M} _d (0)$.
 The potential existence of non-trivial meromorphic identities raises an existential problem for our desired interpretation of the skew fields, $\scr{M} _d (R)$, as fields of uniformly meromorphic NC functions.
-Indeed, if $0 \neq f \in \scr{M} _d (R)$ is a meromorphic identity and hence vanishes wherever it is defined in $R \cdot \rball$, then $0 \neq f^{-1} \in \scr{M} _d (R)$ is defined nowhere in the NC universe and hence $f^{-1}$ cannot be viewed as an NC function.
+Indeed, if $0 \neq f \in \scr{M} _d (R)$, $0 \in \nbdom f$, is a meromorphic identity that vanishes on its level-wise Zariski-dense (and uniformly open) NC domain in $R \cdot \rball$, then $0 \neq f^{-1} \in \scr{M} _d (R)$ is defined nowhere in the NC universe and hence neither $f$ nor $f^{-1}$ can be viewed as NC functions.
 We conjecture that for any $r<R \in [0, +\infty]$, the embedding $\scr{O} _d (R) \hookrightarrow \scr{O} _d (r)$ is totally inert, hence honest.
 If this is true, we would obtain an extension of Amitsur's theorem asserting that there are no meromorphic identities as a corollary.